 Finally, at the top right, Ensor himself and three masked heads express their indignation by spitting at the repellent scene or its mirror image.
 “Infâmes vivisecteurs,” Ensor is saying with characteristic vehemence; “je vous crache tout mon mépris à la face” [I spit with all my scorn into your face].

 Skeletons have always been seen, naturally enough, as disagreeable reminders of mortality.
 They frequent Ensor’s pictures as mockers of human pretensions and comforts.
 They are present at the fun of carnivals, or lounge in bourgeois sitting rooms.
 One of them waits patiently, with scythe to hand, for some doctors to finish treating their patient.
-Perhaps most eloquently of Ensor’s outlook, in Death Pursuing the Human Herd the skeletons stampede an endless crowd of panicking humanity along the narrow streets of Belgium.
+Perhaps most eloquently of Ensor’s outlook, in Death Pursuing the Human Herd the skeletons stampede an endless crowd of panicking humanity along the narrow Belgian streets.
 In Les Infâmes Vivisecteurs the skeletons appear as sinister sponsors of vivisection, and at the same time reminders that medicine cannot, whatever sacrifices are imposed in its cause, save humans from death, though it may postpone death, a point that is perhaps being hinted at in the doctor’s time-piece.

 Well, why not at least endeavour to postpone it, then, at any cost (to others)?
 Ensor’s answer is implied in the mood of shame, anxiety and defeat created in the painting.
 That mood is all the more poignant for the futile gaiety of the clothing, with its forlorn celebration of colour and natural forms.
 These are fallen people, a fallen society.